-Activity 2015-2023 Source of innovation 2010-2015 Benefit Partial Discharge Mapping SPEN IFI project We can replace assets before they fail by identifying cables with a high probability of a fault occurring.
-Fault Level Monitoring SPEN/WPD LCNF Tier 1 project We can measure fault levels and actively manage rather than using traditional calculation-based evaluation.
+Activity Source of innovation Benefit Partial Discharge Mapping SPEN IFI project PD Mapping allows us to identify potential 33kV cable faults before they occur, and direct asset replacement.
+Fault Level Monitoring SPEN/WPD LCNF Tier 1 project We will measure fault levels and actively manage the site rather than using traditional calculation-based evaluation.
 Smart Enabled Primary/Secondary Groups Iberdrola best practice Our substations will be ready for the future and operable with new equipment.
-Active Network Management Various LCNF projects We can equip substations for the management of new generation on a non- firm basis, facilitating future connections at lower cost.
-HV Statcom Other DNO LCNF projects We can apply power electronics to control system voltage and avoid reinforcement.
-Dynamic rating SPEN LCNF We can maximise the capability of our assets through real time analysis Online condition monitoring of primary breakers Iberdrola best practice and technology developments We can optimise condition monitoring to improve maintenance and replacement Secondary Sub monitoring Various project We can increase network visibility of power flows and emerging issues for improved load indexing.
-Soule switch SPEN best practice We can replace manual switches with automated switches to improve fault response.
-Fault passage indicators SPEN Fault practice We can identify faults faster to reduce duration of power cuts Low loss transformers SPEN best practice We are using low loss technology as standard reducing the losses on the network and overall environmental impact
+Active Network Management Various LCNF projects We will equip substations for the management of new generation on a non- firm basis, facilitating future connections at lower cost.
+HV Statcom Other DNO LCNF projects We will apply power electronics to control system voltage and minimise reinforcement.
+Dynamic rating SPEN LCNF We will maximise the capability of our assets through real time analysis Online condition monitoring of primary breakers Iberdrola best practice and technology developments We will optimise condition monitoring to improve maintenance and replacement Secondary Sub monitoring Various project We will increase network visibility of power flows and emerging issues for improved load indexing.
+Soule switch SPEN best practice We will replace manual switches with automated switches to improve fault response.
+Fault passage indicators SPEN Fault practice We will identify faults faster to reduce duration of power cuts.
+Generator support ENW/UKPN/WPD/NPG LCNF projects We will use commercial arrangements with generators to support the network.